 - Documentation of the agreed product – Construction blueprints are part of the contract between a contractor and a client.
 If there were a discrepancy with the construction of the gas station, you’d reference the blueprint.
 Someone have a problem with maintenance?
 Your routine maintenance plan can be referenced in the same way.

 - Provides detail and trends – A routine maintenance plan can provide details about how a piece of equipment runs or how it’s maintained.
 A blueprint conveys details that reveal construction styles, dimensions, materials.

 - A place to document changes – Engineers update blueprints or drawings when changes are made.
 This could be simple like adding a window or could involve something complicated like piping, HVAC, or wiring drawings.
 When you want to make changes to maintenance at your building, say adding the gauge readings for a new domestic water heater, you edit the maintenance plan to roll out changes to your team.

-- Investigations - Most of us can’t see through walls.
+- Investigations – Most of us can’t see through walls.
 If a structural issue is suspected or a hard to reach part of the building needs inspection, architectural blueprints will prepare you for the job.
-In the case of a equipment failure or unexplained increase in utility expenditure for example, your maintenance blueprint will have the procedures and historical records to assist your investigation.
+In the case of an equipment failure or unexplained increase in utility expenditure for example, your maintenance blueprint will have the procedures and historical records to assist your investigation.

 Have a good blueprint?

 That’s great, you’re ahead of the curve.
 My advice: invest in a simple digital rounds solution.
 It is an effective and easy to implement way to maximize the value of your routine maintenance plan.
 A system like LogCheck provides far more value than its cost, especially for a team motivated to improve.

 Good plans yield good products.
 Bad ones, on the other hand…